The High Cost of Procrastination

 Procrastinating about setting up a budget can cost you in many ways.
 If you see where your money is going, you will be able to make adjustments that will help you reduce certain costs and spend more wisely.

 Almost everyone has been guilty of procrastination at one time or another.
-It’s easy to put aside certain activities, such as home repairs and budget planning, in favor of doing things you find more enjoyable.
+It’s easy to put aside certain activities, such as home repairs and retirement planning, in favor of doing things you find more enjoyable.

 But, when you consider how much your procrastination is costing, you might quickly decide that home repair, budgeting, clearing clutter, and establishing a system of organization are matters that deserve your immediate attention.